Mr-MeerMoazzam/Amazon-Kinesis-Video-Streams-CPP-Producer-setup-with-GStreamer-Plugin-and-JNI/README.md

-# Amazon Kinesis Video Streams Producer SDK for C++
+# Amazon Kinesis Video Streams Producer SDK for C++ Setup in Ubunto

 The Amazon Kinesis Video Streams Producer SDK for C++ allows you to build applications that securely connect to video streams, reliably publish video and other media data to Kinesis Video Streams, and perform various tasks related to streaming and video processing.